 There is a chance, however, that you’ll breed a bird so beautiful you’ll have no idea how you did it, whether you’re breeding for show or not!
 Sometimes, luck is just in your favor, but your note-keeping skills will help you deduce why your chicken came out so perfect.

 Your breeders are a bit different compared to your broodies, but diet and nutrition will change regardless as you try to promote fertility in your cocks and hens.

 When you’re hoping for a hen’s eggs to become fertilized, you’ll probably want to switch your breeders to a higher protein layer feed.
-We recommend the 18% Layer Feed found here (duh) as well as using some Oyster Shell to up their protein intake during this time.
+We recommend the 18% Grower Feed found here (duh) as well as using some Oyster Shell to up their protein intake during this time.

 This is because higher protein means higher fertility and hatchability, and that’s exactly what you’re hoping for!